OmarTawfik/terminal-screenshot/README.md

 Render terminal ANSI output into images!

-Under the hood, it uses [XTerm.js](https://www.npmjs.com/package/xterm) to render the terminal output to html, and [Puppeteer](https://www.npmjs.com/package/puppeteer) to capture a screenshot of the page.
+Under the hood, it uses [XTerm.js](https://www.npmjs.com/package/xterm) to render the terminal output to HTML, and [Puppeteer](https://www.npmjs.com/package/puppeteer) to capture a screenshot of the page.

 ## Usage (API)